Infinity Pool (film): Plot

 Novelist James Foster and his wife Em spend time at a resort in the fictional seaside country of Li Tolqa, where a local festival is underway.
-The couple's chronic marital strife is exacerbated when Gabi, a fan of the only novel James has published, invites them to spend time with her and her husband Alban.
+The couple's implied marital strife is exacerbated when Gabi, a fan of James' only published novel, invites them to spend time with her and her husband Alban.
 The four have dinner and spend the next day driving in the countryside, even though they have been warned that tourists are to remain on the resort grounds at all times.

-At a beach, as James urinates behind a tree, Gabi unexpectedly grabs him from behind and gives him a handjob, which he enjoys.
-After a long day of sunbathing and cooking, the tourists drunkenly drive back to their hotel.
-En route, the lights of the car begin to flicker in the pitch black night, and James accidentally hits a local man, killing him.
+At a beach, as James urinates behind a tree, Gabi unexpectedly grabs him from behind and gives him a hand job.
+After a long day of sunbathing and cooking, the four drunkenly drive back to their hotel.
+En route, the lights of the car begin to flicker, and James accidentally hits a local man, killing him.
 Gabi insists that they cannot call the police as the country is corrupt and they will not be safe.

-The next day, James is arrested and told that his wife Em has admitted full details of what happened and that the penalty for his crime is death at the hand of his victim's firstborn son.
-However, the country has a unique system of justice reserved for foreign nationals due to diplomatic agreement, whereby the guilty, for a hefty fee, can be copied and have their duplicates killed in their place.
-These "doubles" are exact copies of the living person that have all the memories of the original, and believe themselves to be that person, and that they committed the crime.
-James, who married into money, pays the fee to escape execution.
-However, as part of the deal, he must watch the execution of his clone, who, while tied to a stake, pleads with Em to save him as the teenage son of the victim approaches with a large dagger and repeatedly stabs him deeply in the abdomen until he bleeds to death.
-While Em is horrified by the entire affair and wants to leave immediately, James is titillated by the spectacle and doesn't share her urgency.
-He tells Em that his passport is missing and encourages her to return to the United States.
+The next day, James is arrested.
+The penalty for his crime is death at the hand of his victim's firstborn son.
+However, due to diplomatic agreement, the country has a unique system of justice reserved for foreign nationals.
+The guilty, for a hefty fee, can be copied and have their duplicates killed in their place.
+These "doubles" to be executed are exact copies of the original, down to the memories of having committed the crime.
+James pays the fee to escape execution.

+James' clone, tied to a stake, pleads with Em to save him as the victim's teenage son executes him with a large dagger.
+While Em is horrified and wants to leave immediately, James is titillated by the spectacle.
+He tells Em that his passport (which he hid) is missing and encourages her to return to the United States alone.

 James extends his stay by a week and encounters Gabi and Alban again.
 They introduce him to a small group of Western tourists who all have been convicted of serious crimes and have paid to watch their doubles killed.
 One of the group asks James whether he can be certain that he is the original version of himself or the double, since he became unconscious during the process and only came round in bed later.